 - If participants have already taken Workplace and you’re administering the profiles through EPIC, consider using existing profile data so participants don’t have to answer questions they’ve already answered.
 (EPIC will still charge the full number of credits for the new profile)

 Our clients include companies who have put their people through more than one DiSC profile.
-Sometimes instead of offering another Everything DiSC profile, they will use The Five Behaviors of a Cohesive Team which includes a review of DiSC.
+Sometimes instead of offering another Everything DiSC profile, they will use The Five Behaviors Team Development which includes a review of DiSC.
 The Five Behaviors of a Cohesive Team can take teams to a more effective and productive level.
 Already having a shared grounding in the Everything DiSC model can accelerate progress toward building more cohesive teams.